Manik04IISER/CSI/content/posts/Home.md

 Welcome to Day 2 of CSI

 All announcements shall happen here, and please share your grievances and issues in the whatsapp group.

+As for the announcements, any report that is a part of the scene, please access Cases -> Information.
+On Mobiles access Menu -> Cases -> Information.